pellcorp/creality-wiki/docs/cartographer_v4_flashing.md

     The right angle and flat pack pin out is different to using a low profile carto, so the image above **does not apply** to low profile cartographers!

-    You **must** not use the firmware.cartographer3d.com, it will not flash the proper version of `CARTOGRAPHER Lite 5.0.0` firmware for the K1, K1C, K1SE, K1 Max, Ender 3 V3 KE and Ender 5 Max!
+    You **must** not use the firmware.cartographer3d.com, it will not flash the proper version of `CARTOGRAPHER V4 6.0.0 Lite` firmware for the K1, K1C, K1SE, K1 Max, Ender 3 V3 KE and Ender 5 Max!

     The reason this cannot be done on the printer, seems to be some incompatibility with pyserial and MIPS, and issue for this has been opened
     <https://github.com/Arksine/katapult/issues/137>